 The Flash had seen what happened to Elongated Man and Green Arrow’s opponents.
 He stared at Reverend Green — who was even then forming new creatures — and suddenly gasped in revelation.
 “G.A.!” he shouted, cupping his hands around his mouth.
 “The medallion!
 Get the medallion!”

 Green Arrow stared at the Flash for a single instant; then he acted.
 In a single fluid motion he pulled out an arrow, notched it to the bowstring, drew, and fired.
 Swift and accurate as a bullet, it whistled through the air.
 Reverend Green screamed in terror, thinking it heading for his head; he felt the pluck at his robe as the arrow snatched the medallion from his neck.

 Green Arrow and Elongated Man ran to the struggling reverend.
-“OK, Reverend, now let’s get to the bottom of this!”
+“Okay, Reverend, now let’s get to the bottom of this!”

 “Blast you, archer,” the green-robed man muttered.

 “Here, G.A.,” Flash said.
 “Maybe this will help you recognize him.”
 In a twinkling, the Scarlet Speedster plucked the long white wig from the captive man’s head, revealing a close-cropped head of bright red hair.
 The villain squeaked in terror as Green Arrow’s face lit up.